ethanchiasson/CodeSoda/content/posts/first-post.md

 For example, it’s hard to deny that an important part of developing a lasting and popular digital card game is having a strong Streamer presence and a well funded tournament circuit, both of which are very hard for smaller start-ups and very easy for large companies with existing millions of fans world wide.

 For example, because large brands have an existing fan base they are almost guaranteed that a small portion their fans will play their spinoff card games.
 One of the best examples is GWENT.
 GWENT is a good card game on its own, but do you really think it would have seen as much success as it did if it did not have the Witcher Lore?
 Of course not.
 In fact, the only major card game I can think of that has seen success without a major existing brand is MTG, but that is a very rare case of the perfect storm, something that hasn’t happened in the CCG/TCG space since.

+However, I am not saying that God's Unchained ( in particular ) won't be able to provide a strong esports scene.
+In fact, the same reddit post mentioned earlier in the article sheds some light on the current state of competitive Tounrament play.

+> One of the other questions that we commonly receive is around the World Championship and our plans in that area.
+This is something that we’ve been actively working on internally, but have had to refactor much of our initial thinking around this in light of global travel bans and other limitations to large-scale physical events.
+It’s looking likely that this will need to move to an online format, but we’ll expand on this in the future with more of the details ironed out.
+You’ll still need a Tournament Pass in order to enter.
+The prize pool is currently sitting around the \$570,000 mark, and we’re aiming to have the prizes spread more deeply amongst competitors and not just concentrated on the top spots alone.
+There’s a lot of work that needs to be done to accomplish this on the scale that we require with up to 20,000 potential entrants, but we can’t wait to share more with you in the future.
+>
+> One of the requisites that we need for the World Championship is the ‘Direct Challenge’ feature, otherwise known as 1v1.
+We’ve shared previously that production has commenced in this area, and we’re currently aiming for it to land in players’ hands shortly after the launch of Trial of the Gods.
+The team can’t wait to see what kinds of events you all come up with!
+>
+> -<cite> ImmutableClay</cite>

 ## Conclusion